-College is far different than high school.
-In college you are taking on a much larger challenge that will have a big impact on your future and the rest of your life.
+Now that you have gotten past high school, be prepared for college life.
+Remember that life in college is different from life in high school.
+In college, you will be faced with a much bigger challenge that will have a big impact on your future as well as the rest of your life.

 Opinions do matter too, people around you sometimes can actually help in deciding the right path—your friends, your parents or your teachers.
 These people have been around you and they see your competencies and can help you in analyzing which track to go.
-There are instances that sometimes you’ve gotten confused on some of your interests, like for example you do well in math, but you also love art, and you are torn between math major courses or pursuing a career in art, this is where good advice and perspective can help to clarify the right choice to make.4.
-Do Not End Up Rushing Things
+There are instances that sometimes you’ve gotten confused on some of your interests, like for example, you do well in math, but you also love art, and you are torn between math major courses or pursuing a career in art, this is where good advice and perspective can help to clarify the right choice to make.

 This is one of the most common mistakes of students entering the college, they think they’ve got plenty of time to decide and figure out the right direction, so they chill.
 And when the start of classes is close or a year or two have passed, they end up rushing their decisions.
-Rush decisions often lead to poor decisions that you have to live with for a long time.5.
-Use Your Resources Wisely
+Rush decisions often lead to poor decisions that you have to live with for a long time.

 Planning and using the most of your time and resources to get the most out of college is one of the smartest steps you can take to help ensure your success.
 The good news is there are many great resources out there for you to help guide you including friends, parents, counselors and more.
 Below are also some great books to check out that can help you get the most out of college.